WeAreDOPE/StarSense/README.md

 - title: Leave it to home.
 It is used in the head -> title attr.
 - description: It is used in the meta-description tag and og:image description.
 Change it with your own.
 - h1: The heading above the form
-- bgImage: You must change this in every landing page you deploy. **Make sure to use 1920 x 1080 images with sufficient compression (not more than 400kb) for overall pageSpeed**
+- bgImage: You must change this in every landing page you deploy. **Make sure to use 1920 x 1080 or higher images with sufficient compression (not more than 400kb) for overall pageSpeed**

 ## Dynamic styles
 All the dynamic styles are in the file **_includes/styles.html** and are imported in the header.html in the same dir.
 The header is included in every page.
 At the _include folder you can find the menu-bar.html, the menu.html, the footer.html and the breadcrumb.html.
 If you want to change css rules all the css are in the **_sass** folder in the **main.scss**